clj-grenada/grenada-spec/SpecOverview.md

  - [GrenadaDraft.md](GrenadaDraft.md) (kind of outdated) – Collection of
    information that didn't fit anywhere else (or that I haven't made fit yet).
-   Read the section on terminology and skim the rest, then move on.
+   Read the section on **terminology** and skim the rest, then move on.

  - [GrenadaFormats.md](GrenadaFormats.md) (partly outdated) – Specification of a
-   concrete implementation of the model.
-Describes different storage formats for different purposes.
+   concrete **implementation** of the model.
+Describes different **storage** formats for different purposes.

  - [GrenadaParts.md](GrenadaParts.md) (not so much outdated) – Description of
-   conceptual components for assembling Grenada build processes.
+   conceptual components for assembling Grenada **build processes**.

  - [GrenadaScenarios.md](GrenadaScenarios.md) (never been current) – Formally
    this also belongs to this specification, but it is more a historical heap of notes than anything else.
 You can ignore it.

+## `**Strong**` text

+Littered throughout the new parts of the spec you will find words and phrases in bold face.
+(Or at least I guess that they are rendered in bold face by your favourite Markdown processor.)
+These are **not intended** as **extracts** of the **content** (as opposed to their use in this sentence).
+Rather, they are intended to **guide the reader's eye** when she's looking for specific information.
+At least most of the time.

+In other words: I expect people to read the spec once and then come back repeatedly to refresh their understanding of something they're working with.
+Text emphasis is a tool to make this easier.
+It is not the optimal tool. – If I could place keywords in the margin, I would do that. – But it's cheap and does the job well enough.

 ## Version